Moderna (MRNA) Gets a Buy Rating from Needham

-According to TipRanks.com, Carr has currently no stars on a ranking scale of 0-5 stars, with an average return of -9.5% and a 32.6% success rate.
+According to TipRanks.com, Carr is ranked 0 out of 5 stars with an average return of -6.9% and a 35.7% success rate.
 Carr covers the Healthcare sector, focusing on stocks such as Lexicon Pharmaceuticals, Phathom Pharmaceuticals, and ACADIA Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $31.67 average price target, which is a 16.9% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $31.67 average price target, which is an 11.6% upside from current levels.
 In a report issued on March 16, Chardan Capital also reiterated a Buy rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>